Back to prior page Go to next page

 (Courtesy of Les Adams)

-Above from L-to-R are Don Kay 'Little Brown Jug' Reynolds (as Little Beaver), Bannon and sidekick Emmett Lynn in a scene from RIDE, RYDER, RIDE (Eagle Lion, 1949), the first of the four Bannon Red Ryder adventures.
+Above from L-to-R are Don Kay 'Little Brown Jug' Reynolds (as Little Beaver), Bannon and sidekick Emmett Lynn in a scene from RIDE, RYDER, RIDE (Eagle Lion, 1949), the first of four Bannon Red Ryder adventures.
 You'll find a bit more info on Reynolds and Lynn in the 'Saddle Pals & Sidekicks + the Kids' section on the Old Corral.

 More on the Bannon TV pilot follows:

-Bannon did a few TV and movie supporting roles and bit parts into the 1960s --- an example is his portrayal of a forest ranger in the Rock Hudson comedy MAN'S FAVORITE SPORT (Universal, 1964).
+Bannon did a few TV and movie supporting roles and bit parts into the 1960s - an example is his portrayal of a forest ranger in the Rock Hudson comedy MAN'S FAVORITE SPORT (Universal, 1964).

 Les Adams has Bannon in 54 films of which 26 are westerns along with a single serial.

 The Motion Picture Herald and Boxoffice polls were conducted from about the mid 1930s through the mid 1950s.
 With a few exceptions, the annual results would list the 'Top Ten' (or 'Top Five') cowboy film stars.
-In most cases, the winners were what you would expect --- Autry, Rogers, Holt, Starrett, Hoppy, etc. Bannon was not ranked in either poll.
+In most cases, the winners were what you would expect - Autry, Rogers, Holt, Starrett, Hoppy, etc. Bannon was not ranked in either poll.

 (Courtesy of Minard Coons)